LoginRadius/engineering-portal/content/identity/adaptive-authentication/index.md

 When users get a flawless experience while signing in, there are more chances of conversion when compared to a login process involving an exhausting authentication process.

-## Final Thoughts
+## In Conclusion

-Adaptive authentication is the key to business success backed by enhanced security for both the consumers and enterprises.
+Adaptive authentication or adaptive multifactor authentication is the key to business success backed by enhanced security for both the consumers and enterprises.

 [LoginRadius’ CIAM](https://www.loginradius.com/) offers a top-notch adaptive authentication solution through its “Risk-Based Authentication” mechanism.